 Generally accepted accounting principles serve as the budgetary basis of accounting.
-In accordance with state law, an annual budget prepared by function and object is formally adopted for the General Fund.
+In accordance with state law, an annual budget prepared by function and object is formally adopted for the general fund.
 The School District does not formally adopt budgets for other funds.
 The measurement level of control over expenditures for all budgeted funds is the surplus or deficit of the fund as a whole.

 The amounts reported as the original budgeted amounts on the budgetary statements reflect the amounts on the budget when the original appropriations were adopted.
 The appropriation resolution is subject to budget transfer amendments between functions, as allowed by the Public School Code, throughout the year with the restriction that appropriations cannot exceed estimated resources.
-The amounts reported as the original budgeted amounts in the budgetary financial statement reflect the first appropriation resolution for the general fund that covered the entire fiscal year.
 The amounts reported as the final budgeted amounts represent the final appropriation that includes budget transfer amendments as passed by the Board during the fiscal year.
-There were no supplemental budgetary appropriations made during the year ended June 30, 2019.
+There were no supplemental budgetary appropriations made during the year ended June 30, 2020.